Foreign policy of the Justin Trudeau government: India

 On December 1, 2020, Trudeau expressed concerns about the Indian government's handling of farmer protests.
-Trudeau stated that "Canada will always there to defend the right of peaceful protestors" and expressed support for "the process of dialogue."
+Trudeau stated that "Canada will always there to defend the right of peaceful protestors" and expressed support for "the process of dialogue".
 Following his remarks, the Government of India summoned Canada's High Commissioner to India, Nadir Patel, to register its protest against Trudeau's comments.

 Israeli-Palestinian Conflict

 Trudeau's policy regarding the Israeli–Palestinian conflict was initially a continuation of his predecessor's unwavering support for the state of Israel.
 In 2015, Trudeau's House of Commons voted for a resolution to condemn the Boycott, Divestment and Sanctions movement.
 Canada also voted against all resolutions to condemn Israel's violations of Palestinian rights at the United Nations until 2019, when it started to vote for them.

 Canada welcomed Trump's peace agreement between Israel and the United Arab Emirates as a positive and historic step towards a peaceful and secure Middle East, adding Canada was gladdened by suspension of Israel's plans to annex parts of the Palestinian territories in the West Bank.

+In October 2023, Trudeau condemned the Hamas-led attack on Israel and expressed his support to Israel and its right to self-defence.
+On October 24, he rejected calls for a ceasefire in the Gaza war but said he supported "humanitarian pauses" to deliver aid to the people of the Gaza Strip.
+On November 14, Trudeau urged Israel to stop "this killing of women, of children, of babies" and to "exercise maximum restraint" in the Gaza Strip.
+Israeli Prime Minister Benjamin Netanyahu rebuked Trudeau on X (formerly known as Twitter) for his remarks.
+On December 12, in a joint statement with the Prime Minister of Australia and the Prime Minister of New Zealand, Trudeau called for a "sustainable ceasefire" in the war.

+Trudeau neither endorsed nor rejected South Africa's genocide case against Israel.
+Activists criticized Canada's defense trade with Israel and called for a complete arms embargo on Israel.

+On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for two senior Israeli officials, Benjamin Netanyahu, the Prime Minister of Israel, and Yoav Gallant, the former Minister of Defense of Israel, Prime Minister Justin Trudeau stated that Canada would "abide" by the International Criminal Court (ICC) investigation in Palestine's issuing of an arrest warrant for Netanyahu if he entered the country.